 The unique nature of the legal profession makes the management of records related to it likewise unique.
-While on one hand, some of the records are managed in a manner similar to other businesses, others, in particular those related to the actual practice of law, are subject to special rules and considerations.
-In this article, we’ll look at some of those rules and how they affect the management of records in a law practice.
+While on one hand, some records are managed in a manner similar to other businesses, others, in particular those related to the actual practice of law, are subject to special rules and considerations.
+In this article, we’ll look at some of those rules and how they affect the management of sensitive legal records in a law practice.

 A Lawyer’s Duties and the Rules that Govern Them